greg0ire/tree-sitter-dql/README.md

 `~/.config/nvim/queries/php/injections.scm` file (create it if it does not exist).

 You should now have DQL highlighting in PHP heredoc/nowdoc blocks! 🎉

+## Bindings

+This parser cannot be used from other languages because I removed the default bindings.
+If you think they could be useful, for your use case, please send a PR restoring whichever bindings you need and I will publish them.